joelakuhn/becca/readme.md

 ## TODO

-- Non one-to-one filters (such as concatenation and handling source-maps)
 - Composable pipelines (taking the results of a pipeline and pluging it into another)
 - Transparent plugin detection
 - Pipeline branching